The Lifeline Team is here to help! Contact us and we'll work

 Last year, the FCC issued the 2015 Lifeline Reform Order.
 There were four main rule changes outlined for the Lifeline Program and a few additional, smaller changes that each become effective on given dates throughout calendar year 2016.

 We're here to help you navigate the implementation of these various changes so don't hesitate to contact us with any questions or concerns.

 As of February 17, 2016, carriers and non-ETC resellers had to begin retaining subscriber eligibility documentation.
 Previously, you were not permitted to keep such documentation.
 The Order requires you to keep documentation for as long as the subscriber receives Lifeline Program service, but not less than the three preceding calendar years.
 State regulations that require carriers to maintain documentation for longer than three years are not in conflict with the revised federal Lifeline Program rules.
 It also does not apply retroactively to past actions, but only applies to conduct going forward, such as enrolling a new subscriber.

-The document retention policy also applies to the NLAD dispute resolution process, including TPIV and address failures.
+The document retention policy also applies to the NLAD dispute resolution process, including TPIV and address failures, and port freeze exceptions.
 You must keep all documentation reviewed to verify the identity or information of a subscriber as part of the NLAD dispute resolution process.